The Bell Curve and the Likelihood of Events

 Bell Curve Percentages

-The percentages tied to each standard deviation show how much of the population falls within that range:
+The percentages associated with each standard deviation show how observations are distributed around the mean:

-The third standard deviation (55–145) accounts for only 4.3%, bringing the total to approximately 99.7% of the population.
+• The third standard deviation (55–145) accounts for only 4.3%, bringing the total to approximately 99.7% of the population.
 Almost all.
-This illustrates how uncommon values are at the outer edges and also how extremely rare results are outside this range.
+This illustrates how uncommon observations become as they move farther from the mean and how rare they are outside this range.

-If we know the standard deviation and the value of the observation, we can work backward to determine how many deviations the observation is from the mean and deduce its likelihood.
+If we know the mean, the standard deviation, and the value of an observation, we can determine how many standard deviations it lies from the mean and estimate how likely it is to occur.

 Applications